-In Austria, security deposits are very common.
+In Austria, security deposits under a lease are very common.
 Usually, the deposit equals three to six months' rent.

-The MRG contains special provisions regarding the rent security deposit and its repayment to the tenant.
+The Tenancy Act contains special provisions regarding the rent security deposit and its repayment to the tenant.
 If the deposit is paid in cash, the landlord is usually obliged to invest the amount in an interest-bearing account (eg, a savings account).
-After termination of the rental agreement, the landlord must immediately repay the deposit, including the interest incurred.
+After termination of the rental agreement, the landlord must immediately repay the deposit including the interest incurred.
 The landlord may only withhold or claim the deposit if certain conditions are met.

-In case of lease agreements outside the scope of applicability of the MRG, landlords and tenants can agree on the conditions and the amount of the deposit at their own discretion.
+In case of lease agreements outside the scope of applicability of the Tenancy Act, landlords and tenants can agree on the conditions and the amount of the deposit at their own discretion.
 There is no legal limit to the amount of the rental deposit.